and-why/andysmith-is-next/posts/NextJS-props-rendering-and-data-fetching.md

 ```

-Client side fetching as mentioned
+Client side fetching as mentioned from above:

 ```javascript
 import { useEffect, useState } from 'react';